CantLooseToAMoose/FiancoNegamaxAlphaBetaSearch/README.md

 ## How to use the Engine

-To start the Game Engine simply run the GameEngine Class.
-If you want to connect with an AIClient run the GameClient Class.
-When you start the GameEngine Class the game is not already running so you will have to press the Start/Restart Button.
+To start the Game Engine simply run the FiancoEngine.GameEngine Class.
+If you want to connect with an AIClient run the ServerStructure.GameClient
+Class.
+When you start the FiancoEngine.GameEngine Class the game is not already running so you will have to press the Start/Restart Button.
 When you do this the game waits for Moves to be made by either a human Player through the GUI or through a connected Client.
 You can also undo moves using the Undo Button, but the Game pauses when you do it and you will have to hit the Continue